 In recognition of his three decades of commitment to development in Ghana, Dr. Gariba was awarded the Millennium Excellence Award for Rural Development in 2005 by the Millennium Foundation and the Government of Ghana.
 He also served as a commissioner for 12 years on the National Planning Commission of Ghana.

 Peter Mansbridge, O.C., L.L.D.

-Peter Mansbridge will be awarded the degree of Doctor of Laws, honoris causa, at the 9:30 a.m. ceremony on Wednesday, June 11, “in recognition of a distinguished career as an award-winning journalist contributing significantly to Canadian culture.”
+Peter Mansbridge was awarded the degree of Doctor of Laws, honoris causa, at the 9:30 a.m. ceremony on Wednesday, June 11, “in recognition of a distinguished career as an award-winning journalist contributing significantly to Canadian culture.”